Why is this medication prescribed?

 Colistimethate injection may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

-- tingling in the hands, feet, or mouth
+- numbness and tingling of the arms, legs, hands, feet, or tongue

 - slurred speech